 2 teaspoons coarse kosher salt, or to taste

-2. In large pot of boiling salted water, cook elbows according to package directions until al dente.
+COOK elbows according to package directions until al dente in large pot of boiling salted water.
 Drain, rinse and return to pot.

-6. Pour cheese sauce over macaroni, stirring to coat.
-Stir in half of Parmesan, truffle oil and salt.
+POUR cheese sauce over macaroni, stirring to coat.
+Stir in half of Parmesan, all of the truffle oil and the salt.
 Allow mixture to cool for 5 minutes.

-7. In small bowl, beat egg and half-and-half; stir into macaroni mixture.
+BEAT egg and half-and-half in a small bowl, stir into macaroni mixture.

 *Grace likes the hearty texture of Pepperidge Farm Corn Bread Stuffing.